fniessink/toisto/docs/software.md

 For example, if a user answers a quiz correctly on March 1, incorrectly on March 3, correctly on March 6, correctly on March 8, and correctly on March 15, that quiz has a retention of nine days (March 6 to March 15).

-When a quiz is answered correctly twice or more in a row, the quiz is silenced for a while.
+Each time a quiz is answered correctly, the quiz is silenced for a while.
 The longer the quiz's current retention, the longer the quiz is silenced.
 Whenever the user makes a mistake the retention is reset to zero.

+If a user knows the correct answer the first time a quiz is presented, the quiz is silenced for a longer duration (24 hours).